 There is no annual fee to be a cardholder of this rewards credit card.

-The Chase Freedom Unlimited Rewards credit card offers a flat rate of 1.5% cash back on every dollar that you spend.
-The reward amount applies to all categories, so every dollar you spend will have cash back earned.
+The Chase Freedom Unlimited Rewards credit card offers 5% cash back on travel purchase through Chase Ultimate Rewards, 3% on dining, 3% at drugstores, and a flat rate of 1.5% cash back on every dollar that you spend that is not in the previously mentioned categories.
 There is no limit to the amount of cash back that you can earn on this card.
 Chase also offers you the opportunity to earn extra cash back by buying certain brands or shopping at certain stores.
 You may earn 10% cash back at Starbucks or earn an extra $5 for filing your taxes with TurboTax; there are limits to the amount of cash back you can get on these extra bonus offers.
 The stores and the limits vary depending on the deal, so make sure to check out the details.

 The Chase Freedom Unlimited Rewards card does offer a pretty good bonus compared to the amount you have to spend.
 The bonus offer is $200 if you spend at least $500 on purchases in your first three months from when the account opens.
 This is 40% return on the amount you spend and $500 is much more easily obtainable than the $1,000 that most of the card issuers have the minimum set at.